MixMo: Mixing Multiple Inputs for Multiple Outputs via Deep Subnetworks: Introduction

 Convolutional Neural Networks (CNNs) have shown exceptional performance in computer vision tasks, notably classification \cite{krizhevsky2009learning}.
 However, among other limitations, obtaining reliable predictions remains challenging \cite{hendrycks2018benchmarking,ovadia2019can}.
 For additional robustness in real-world scenarios or to win Kaggle competitions, CNNs usually pair up with two practical strategies: data augmentation and ensembling.

 Data augmentation reduces overfitting and improves generalization, notably by diversifying training samples \cite{gontijo2020affinity}.
-Traditional image augmentations are label-preserving: \textit{e.g} flipping, cropping, etc \cite{simard1993efficient}.
-However, recent \textbf{mixed sample data augmentation} (MSDA) alters labels: multiple inputs and their labels are mixed proportionally to a ratio $\lambda$ to create artificial samples.
+Traditional approaches are label-preserving.
+In contrast, recent \textbf{mixed sample data augmentation} (MSDA) create artificial samples by mixing multiple inputs and their labels proportionally to a ratio $\lambda$.
 The seminal work Mixup \cite{zhang2018mixup} linearly interpolates pixels while Manifold Mixup \cite{manifoldmixup19} interpolates latent features in the network.
 Binary masking MSDAs \cite{french2020milking,harris2020mix,kim2020puzzle} such as CutMix \cite{yun2019cutmix} have since diversified mixed samples by pasting patches from one image onto another in place of interpolation.

-Aggregating diverse predictions from several neural networks significantly improves generalization \cite{dietterich2000ensemble,hansen1990neural,lakshminarayanan2016simple,wolpert1992stacked}, notably uncertainty estimation \cite{ashukha2020pitfalls,gustafsson2020evaluating,ovadia2019can}.
+Aggregating predictions from a diverse set of neural networks (\textit{i.e.} with different failure cases) strongly improves generalization \cite{dietterich2000ensemble,hansen1990neural,lakshminarayanan2016simple}, notably uncertainty estimation \cite{ashukha2020pitfalls,gustafsson2020evaluating,ovadia2019can}.
 An ensemble of several small networks usually performs better than one large network empirically \cite{chirkova2020deep,lobacheva2020power}.
 Yet, unfortunately, ensembling is costly in time and memory both at training and inference: this often limits applicability.

-In this paper, we propose \textbf{MixMo}, a new generalized multi-input multi-output framework.
-To tackle these overheads found in traditional ensembling, we fit $M\geq 2$ independent subnetworks within a single base network \cite{gao2019ntraensemble,havasi2020raining,soflaei2020aggregated}.
-This is possible as networks only leverage a subset of their weights.
-For example, ``winning tickets'' \cite{lottery2019} subnetworks perform similarly to the full network.
-Rather than pruning inactive filters \cite{e9ee2143e19d49cf9cbe8861950b6b2a,li2017pruning,malach2020proving}, we seek to fully use the available neural units and over parameterization.
+In this paper, we propose \textbf{MixMo}, a new generalized multi-input multi-output framework: we train a base network with $M\geq 2$ inputs and outputs.
+This way, we fit $M$ independent subnetworks \cite{gao2019ntraensemble,havasi2020raining,soflaei2020aggregated} defined by an input/output pair and a subset of network weights.
+This is possible as large networks only leverage a subset of their weights \cite{lottery2019}.
+Rather than pruning (ie, eliminating) inactive filters \cite{e9ee2143e19d49cf9cbe8861950b6b2a,li2017pruning}, we seek to fully use the available neurons and over parameterization through multiple subnetworks.